TedacMC/releases/README.md

 ### I'm stuck on locating server and/or I can't join the server!
 You have most likely not done a Loopback Exempt for your PC (This prevents your PC from joining connections started from it.
 Refer to [this article from PMMP](https://doc.pmmp.io/en/rtfd/faq/connecting/win10localhostcantconnect.html) to learn how to fix that. __Remember to run the Loopback Exempt Fix as __Administator__ in Powershell.__

+You may also be connecting a server using a legacy server software (like PM3).
+Tedac has no intention of supporting softwares that shouldn't even be supported in modern times.
+If this is an issue for you, tell the server owner to update their code/software!